Hellas quadrangle: Lobate debris aprons

-One very important feature common in east Hellas are piles of material surrounding cliffs.
+One important feature common in east Hellas are piles of material surrounding cliffs.
 The formation is called a lobate debris apron (LDA).
 Recently, research with the Shallow Radar on the Mars Reconnaissance Orbiter has provided strong evidence that the LDAs are glaciers that are covered with a thin layer of rocks.
 Large amounts of water ice are believed to be in the LDAs.
 Available evidence strongly suggests that the eastern part of Hellas accumulated snow in the past.
 When the tilt (obliquity) of Mars increases the southern ice cap releases large amounts of water vapor.
 Climate models predict that when this occurs, water vapor condenses and falls where LDAs are located.
-The tilt of the earth changes little because our relatively large moon keeps it stable.
+The tilt of the Earth changes little because its relatively large moon keeps it stable.
 The two tiny Martian moons do not stabilize their planet, so the rotational axis of Mars undergoes large variations.
 Lobate debris aprons may be a major source of water for future Mars colonists.
-Their major advantage over other sources of Martian water are that they can easily mapped from orbit and they are closer to the equator, where manned missions are more likely to land.
+Their major advantage over other sources of Martian water are that they can easily mapped from orbit and they are closer to the equator, where crewed missions are more likely to land.

-Lineated Floor Deposits
+Lineated floor deposits

 On the floors of some channels are features called lineated floor deposits or lineated valley fill.
 They are ridged and grooved materials that seem to deflect around obstacles.
 They are believed to be ice-rich.
 Some glaciers on the Earth show such features.
 Lineated floor deposits may be related to lobate debris aprons, which have been proven to contain large amounts of ice.
 Reull Vallis, as pictured below, displays these deposits.